Bryan De La Cruz Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 18th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 18th in the league.

-- The Padres' 4.01 team ERA ranks 10th among all league pitching staffs.
+- The Padres' 4.01 team ERA ranks 10th among all MLB pitching staffs.

-- Padres pitchers combine to give up 58 home runs (1.1 per game), the 10th-fewest in baseball.
+- Padres pitchers combine to rank 11th in baseball in home runs surrendered (59 total, 1.1 per game).

-- The left-hander last appeared on Wednesday against the Washington Nationals, when he went six innings, allowing four earned runs while giving up seven hits.
+- His last appearance came on Thursday against the Washington Nationals, when the lefty threw five innings, surrendering one earned run while allowing four hits.

-- The 23-year-old has an ERA of 3.94, with 5.5 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .240 batting average against him.
+- The 30-year-old has an ERA of 5.22, with 9.7 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.